vonglasow/exakat-vagrant/README.md

 Author
 ------

-This repoistory is the brain child of [Alexis Van Glasow](https://github.com/vonglasow), with the help of contributor.
+This repository is the brain child of [Alexis Van Glasow](https://github.com/vonglasow), with the help of contributor.